 - AYA licensure in integrated social studies

-Follow a guideline for course selection to complete your degree in four years
+Follow a guideline for course selection to complete your degree in four years.

-Mild to moderate educational needs
+Mild to moderate needs

 Ages 5-21, Grades K-12

-A special education minor is offered for students who are interested in working with people with disabilities whether in their major field or as a service.
+A special education minor is offered for students who are interested in working with people with disabilities.
+Whether in their major field or as a service.

 The child development major provides opportunities to study young children in a variety of settings.
 Coursework includes developmental curriculum, preschool classrooms and nutrition and opportunities to gain experience in various infant/toddler/early childhood environments.

 Students also gain knowledge about working with young children outside the traditional classroom setting.
 Visiting places such as day care, Head Start and other child development centers.

 The education studies minor fulfills initial course requirements for the Alternative Pathway to Licensure.